Fermín Aldeguer: Career

-Aldeguer competed in the European Talent Cup in 2018 & 2019 before moving up to the FIM CEV Moto2 European Championship where he won the title in 2021 season.

 Moto2 World Championship

-2021-present
+Speed Up Racing (2021–2024)

-In 2021 he made several replacement appearances for the injured and suspended Yari Montella in Moto2 category, while competing full time in MotoE with the Aspar Team.
+In 2021, Aldeguer made several replacement appearances for the injured and suspended Yari Montella in the Moto2 category while competing full time in MotoE with the Aspar Team.
 He eventually replaced Montella for the last four rounds of the Moto2 season after the MotoE campaign ended in Misano.
 He ended the 2021 Moto2 campaign with two point scoring finishes in eight races, a 12th place in Mugello, and a 7th place in Aragon.

 At the end of the 2021 season, Aldeguer and the Speed Up team came to a new, three-year contract agreement.

+MotoGP

+Gresini Racing (2025–)

+On 28 August 2024, it was announced that he would sign a two-year contract with Gresini Racing moving up to MotoGP for the 2025 season.
+Aldeguer saw a consistent curve of improvement in the early races of 2025, as he took his first sprint and main race podiums at the French Grand Prix.
+A second podium finish came at the Red Bull Ring, with a late charge to second place.
+Aldeguer won his first race in the premier class after newly crowned world champion Marc Márquez and polesitter Marco Bezzecchi collided on opening lap at the Indonesian Grand Prix and became second youngest rider to win a MotoGP race after Márquez himself.